Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: The Backbone of Neural Networks: Training Data

-The pharmaceutical industry is today looking closer to experimental results developed in organs-on-chip; see \cite{brownarchive2024this}.
-As a proven tool for drug testing \cite{ewart2022performance}, this technology mimics the operation of organs and the dynamics of the fluids.
-As these devices are expected to become a daily occurrence in laboratories, we expect them to be used as testbeds to generate data and integrate {NN}-models within them.
+\textbf{1.
+Training in Body-like Testbeds:} The pharmaceutical industry is today testing experimental results developed in organs-on-chip.
+As a proven tool for drug testing \cite{ewart2022performance}, this technology mimics organ function and fluid dynamics.
+As these devices are expected to become a daily occurrence in laboratories, we anticipate they will serve as testbeds for generating data and integrating {NN}-models.